On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Experiments and Results

 \subsubsection{Metrics}

 We use the mean per-joint position error (MPJPE) as the main evaluation metric for comparisons.
-The MPJPE measures the average L2 distance between the estimated 3D human poses $\hat{\mathbf{X}}\in\mathbb{R}^{N\times 3}$ and ground truth $\mathbf{X}\in\mathbb{R}^{N\times 3}$ in millimetre (\unit{\milli\metre}), computed as:
+The MPJPE measures the average L2 distance between the estimated 3D human poses $\hat{\mathbf{X}}\in\mathbb{R}^{N\times 3}$ and ground truth $\mathbf{X}\in\mathbb{R}^{N\times 3}$ in millimetre (\unit{\milli\metre}), computed as

-In Table~\ref{tab:test_protocol1}, we refer the MPJPE metric as \textit{Protocol 1}.
+In Table~\ref{tab:test_protocol1}, we refer to the MPJPE metric as \textit{Protocol 1}.
 We also report the Procrustes-aligned mean per-joint position error (PA-MPJPE), commonly known as \textit{Protocol 2}, in Table~\ref{tab:test_protocol2}.
-The PA-MPJPE eliminates global rotation, translation, and scaling errors, focusing more on the local joint pose error between the estimations and ground truth.
+The PA-MPJPE eliminates global rotation, translation, and scaling errors, focusing instead on the local joint pose error between the estimations and the ground truth.